 First things first, you need to wait for the flowers to wilt.
 The key here is waiting for the head to tilt downwards and the petals to shrivel.
-At this point, you’ll remove the head from the stem and set aside.
+At this point, you’ll remove the head from the stem and set it aside.
 Store in a cool dark place.

 On average, the drying process takes 1-4 days.
-You can cover the plant with cheesecloth if you’re worried about pests, but if you’re doing this inside you should be okay either way.
+You can cover the plant with a cheesecloth if you’re worried about pests, but if you’re doing this inside you should be okay either way.

 You’ll know the seeds are done as they begin to turn a dark brown color and will fall out with minimal effort.
 Grab a bag or bowl and collect your harvest.
 Finally, comb through your bounty and pick out any damaged or discolored seeds before getting started.
 Quality control, baby!

-From sunflower bouquets to snacks, this here is your base level recipe.
-It’s salt, seeds, water.
+From sunflower bouquets to snacks, here is your base-level recipe: salt, seeds, water.
 Easy as that.
 From there, you can dress these up with your favorite spices (more ideas below) or channel your inner MLB star and chew up a storm.

 - 1 cup of sunflower seeds